Roy S. Herbst: Career

-Clinical research
+In 2017, Herbst helped establish and led the Yale–AstraZeneca Alliance.

+Research

 Herbst's early career focused on the clinical development of novel targeted agents for the treatment of lung cancer, including the early phase development of therapies targeting the epidermal growth factor receptor and vascular endothelial growth factor receptor signaling pathways for the treatment of lung cancer.

 Herbst designed and led the national Biomarker-integrated Approaches of Targeted Therapy for Lung cancer Elimination (BATTLE) clinical trial.
-He is the national principal investigator of clinical trial "Lung-MAP".
+He served as founding principal investigator of the Lung Master Protocol (Lung-MAP) for ten years and is now Chair Emeritus and Senior Advisor for the trial through SWOG Cancer Research Network.
+Herbst testified about this work before the U.S. House of Representatives 21st Century Cures Committee and established master protocols as a preferred clinical trial design recognized by the FDA.

+Herbst helped design and implement the Pragmatica-Lung Cancer trial (SWOG S2302), a phase III study that used a streamlined pragmatic design to accelerate enrollment and broaden patient participation.

 Herbst and his colleagues at Yale did early research on the presence of the immune checkpoint protein PD-L1 in tumors that may dictate response to the immunotherapy atezolizumab.
 This work earned their team the Herbert Pardes Clinical Research Achievement Award from the Clinical Research Forum, its top award in the US for 2015.
+Herbst and colleagues at Yale were also among the first to describe the PD-1/PD-L1 adaptive immune response in early-phase clinical trials and to offer clinical trials of the PD-L1 inhibitors atezolizumab and pembrolizumab to lung cancer patients.

+Herbst was a senior investigator of the ADAURA trial, a phase III study of adjuvant osimertinib in patients with resected EGFR-mutated non-small cell lung cancer.
+The trial demonstrated improvements in disease-free and overall survival, leading to worldwide regulatory approvals and adoption of osimertinib as a standard treatment.

 Herbst leads a lung cancer-focused National Cancer Institute specialized programs of research excellence (SPORE) grant at Yale, investigating novel immune based therapies, new methods to combat treatment resistance and understanding mechanisms of brain metastasis.

 From 2015 to 2019, he served as Yale's representative Principal Investigator of the Stand Up To Cancer-American Cancer Society Lung Cancer Dream Team.

 Professional service

 Herbst holds memberships in the American Society of Clinical Oncology, the American Association for Cancer Research and the American College of Physicians.
+He is a Fellow of ASCO and an elected member of the Association of American Physicians.
+He has served on the Board of Directors of both IASLC and AACR.
+He was the founding chair of the AACR Tobacco Policy Committee (2010-2022) and since 2023 has been the chair of the AACR scientific policy and government affairs committee.
+In 2024, he became a member of the Board of Directors for Friends of Cancer Research.
+In 2025, he was elected into the Connecticut Academy of Science and Engineering.